joshua-holmes/dictionary-game-react-native/README.md

-# Dictionary Game for React native
+# Dictionary Game for React Native